 swift package generate-xcodeproj to generate an Xcode project for the library, App Store will reject any apps that pull in the library with Carthage.
 This post will show you how to make App Store submission work.

 In this post, I’ll show you how to restore the network configuration in Catalina (beta 5), if it suddenly stops working.
 It happened to me and the solution was to just delete a couple of files.

-Ever since starting to work with generics in Swift, I have been struggling with combining generics and protocols.
+For years, I’ve been struggling with combining generics and protocols in Swift.
 In this post, I’ll describe how I finally made sense of it all.

 I really love the Swift type system and its extension model.
 You have to use it with care, but combined with careful system design, they give you a lot of power.
 In this short post, I discuss how to keep your extensions from being exposed everywhere.

 This is a short note to self about how to use

 grep to recursively find all occurrences of a certain text in all files within a root folder.